-Rev. Robert Latham was a young man when he became Vicar of Deane in 1777.
+Robert Latham was a young man when he became Vicar of Deane in 1777.
 Throughout his vicariate of 41 years he seldom presided at churchwardens' meetings.
 He did, however, devote himself most assiduously to his pastoral duties and won the esteem of all his parishioners.
-He lived a simple life: he allowed the farmer of the glebe- whose family were hand-loom weaver- top share the vicarage.
-He was a held in repute as a preacher and scholar, and was appointed a King's preacher by the Bishop of Chester.
+He lived a simple life: he allowed the farmer of the glebe- whose family were hand-loom weavers- to share the vicarage.
+He was a held in repute as a preacher and scholar, and was appointed a King's Preacher by the Bishop of Chester.
 He refused to preach a sermon for the benefit of the Sunday School, maintaining that it was the duty of parents to teach the catechism to their children and to bring them to church on Sundays, when the clergy would test their knowledge.

-Rev. Thomas Brocklebank, curate of Bradshaw, became Vicar of Deane in 1818.
+Thomas Brocklebank, curate of Bradshaw, became Vicar of Deane in 1818.
 He soon became greatly interested in the parish school.
-Built in the early years of the 17th century, it still stands -though much dilapidated- immediately opposite the lychgate.
+Built in the early years of the 17th century, it stood immediately opposite the lychgate.
 It must have been an occasion of deep satisfaction to the vicar when a new school of two storeys was built in 1820.
-This was the stone building now used as an Infants' School.
-The present brick building-still spoken of as the "new school" by older parishioners- was erected in 1882.
-Rev. Thomas Brocklebank resigned the living owing to ill health in 1829.
+This was the stone building used as an Infants' School until 1964, and now very well restored as dwelling houses..
+The present brick building was erected in 1882, and was adapted by Bolton Corporation for a library and clinic in 1968, a new church school having been built in 1964.
+Thomas Brocklebank resigned the living owing to ill health in 1829.